 It felt a little strange knowing that the cost of the SISI in the stands could feed a family of six in Namibia for an entire week, but we already know the world is full of grim realities.
-I suppose this struggle is more striking because for whatever reason, I have a harder time reconciling a need for a $300 bathing suit in Namibia than in the Bahamas.
+I suppose this struggle is more striking because, for whatever reason, I have a harder time reconciling a need for a $300 bathing suit in Namibia than in the Bahamas.
 In defense of Sports Illustrated, I should be glad they are there...?...

 SISI is great photography.
-To quote from my friend Tom, "as someone who photographs a lot and want to get better by looking at good work, I've had an excuse to keep on checking out the SISI.
+To quote from my friend Tom, "as someone who photographs a lot and wants to get better by looking at good work, I've had an excuse to keep on checking out the SISI.
 I have to admit that one doesn't need to twist my arm to get me to look at well-done pictures of beautiful models.
 Most would admit that in years past, the SISI has a long history of composition, lighting, positioning and great surroundings in their pictures.
 For a photographer, even just paying attention to how models are posing their hands can be worth it."

 My only response is the feeling that sits with me when I see a photograph of Kate Upton holding a fur muff at her breasts and her matching white bikini bottoms.
 A line has been crossed.
-That photograph of her in Antartica as well as the one featured in my last posting is near pornographic.
+That photograph of her in Antartica, as well as the one featured in my last posting, is near pornographic.
 The subject has been moved to object.

 Great photography, like art, magnifies beauty and truth.
-Pornography on the other hand tarnishes that possibility.
+Pornography, on the other hand, tarnishes that possibility.
 In the article, Sex in the Dorms, Lou DelFra, CSC writes:

 Pornography also, over time, leaves its users with an increased sense of loneliness and emptiness - the exact opposite of the fulfillment it promises.
 As intimate as the act of viewing pornography may feel in the moment - alone, another human being unveiled before you - your deepest self is not duped - the fact remains that no truly human relationship is ever formed.
 It is all virtual.

 I know I aimed to defend the issue, but I cannot remain silent about what I consider to be the strongest argument against the purpose of the SISI issue.
-Not only is it inconsistent with mission of the magazine, it runs counter to what I believe the purpose of organized sports to be.
+Not only is it inconsistent with the mission of the magazine, it runs counter to what I believe the purpose of organized sports to be.
 Sports at their best build community.
 The relationship that forms with teammates is anything but virtual—it is tremendously personal.

 I aimed to defend, but in conclusion, the truth has been revealed.